danielwagener/docs/addons/intercom/IntercomIssuePanel.md

-Once you start using [Conversation Linking](ConversationLinking.md) you might want to know which Intercom Users or Leads are associated with linked conversations and display that information in your JIRA issue.
+Once you start using [Conversation Linking](ConversationLinking.md) you might want to know which Intercom Users or Leads are associated with linked conversations and display that information in your Jira issue.
-That's why we created Intercom Issue Panel that extracts Intercom Contacts from linked conversations and displays them next to your JIRA issue.
+That's why we created Intercom Issue Panel that extracts Intercom Contacts from linked conversations and displays them next to your Jira issue.

 > **[info] Prerequisites**
 >
 > * [Authorized Intercom Connection](GettingStarted.md)
 > * Intercom Issue Panel enabled

-As soon as the issue page loads, Intercom for JIRA will extract Intercom Users or Leads for all linked Intercom conversations and display the result in the Intercom Issue Panel.
+As soon as the issue page loads, Intercom for Jira will extract Intercom Users or Leads for all linked Intercom conversations and display the result in the Intercom Issue Panel.